 The writer of a Gladue report will often have to interview friends, family, or other people connected to the person before the court.
 These are resources related to interview skills.

 - Trauma Informed Practice Guide prepared by the Centre of Excellence for Women's Health in B.C.

-The writer will have to obtain informed consent from the interviewees.
-There are many resources about informed consent online, such as these Informed Consent Guidelines from the University of Michigan.
+Note: The writer will have to obtain informed consent from the interviewees.